CU-SYSC3010W25/sysc3010-project-l2-g6/README.md

 # Folders
 ## src folder:
 The src folder contains all source code.
 It is divided into sub folders: GUI, camera, output, pi3, and processorFull.
+- **processorFull:** The directory containing the model that interprets the video feed, as well as the necessary scripts to run it, including the node 2 script, the firebase listener, and the config file.

 - **GUI:** This folder contains the GUI to firebase listener file, both the interpreter and signer html files, our local database to hold the chat log (conversation.db), and a folder containing the interprePi icons for when we navigate to the site on our browser.

 - **camera:** This directory contains the camera and servo implementations alongside the firebase listener file, config file and addip shell script.
 The servo implementation is wihtin the Camera.py file to ensure that both devices can work asynchronously and prevent GPIO conflicts.
 The Listener.py file is used to listen to changes on the database such as servo direction and stream state.